maryglover/wpu-bio231/README.md

----
-title: BIO 231 Environmental Topics and Data Analysis
+# BIO 231: Environmental Topics and Data Analysis
----

 ### Evaluating the water quality of local streams